-While there is very good drawing and painting software available, as well as photo editing software, you ideally want something primarily based on designing in vector graphics, as well as color editing options that will work in CMYK and HSB on top of the more common RGB.
+Ideally, you'll want a tool that caters specifically to designing in vector graphics, that also features color editing options that will work in CMYK and HSB on top of the more common RGB.

 This is especially a concern for the graphic design industry, where the images and designs used may need to be recreated in very large formats that require professional printing services.
 Therefore it's essential for the graphic design packages being used to be able to cope with clear distinctions and demands inherent to all levels of print and publishing processes.